Moscow: Location

-Moscow is situated on the banks of the Moskva River, which flows for just over 500 km through the East European Plain in central Russia, not far from the natural border of the forest and forest-steppe zone.
-49 bridges span the river and its canals within the city's limits.
-The elevation of Moscow at the All-Russia Exhibition Center (VVC), where the leading Moscow weather station is situated, is 156 m.
+Moscow is situated on the banks of the Moskva River, which flows for about 500 km through the East European Plain in Central Russia, not far from the natural border of the forest and the forest-steppe zone.
+A total of 49 bridges span the river and its canals within city limits.
+Moscow's elevation at the All-Russia Exhibition Center (VVC)—where the leading Moscow weather station is located—is 156 m.
 Teplostan Upland is the city's highest point at 255 m.
-The width of Moscow city (not limiting MKAD) from west to east is 39.7 km, and the length from north to south is 51.8 km.
+The width of the city (excluding the MKAD) from west to east is 39.7 km, and the length from north to south is 51.8 km.

 Time

-Moscow serves as the reference point for the time zone used in most of European Russia, Belarus and the Republic of Crimea.
-The areas operate in what is referred to in international standards as Moscow Standard Time (MSK, МСК), which is 3 hours ahead of UTC, or UTC+3.
-Daylight saving time is no longer observed.
-According to the geographical longitude the average solar noon in Moscow occurs at 12:30.
+Moscow serves as the reference point for the time zone used in most of European Russia, Belarus, and Crimea.
+These areas operate in Moscow Standard Time (MSK, МСК), which is 3 hours ahead of UTC (or UTC+3).
+Daylight saving time is no longer observed in Moscow.
+According to geographical longitude, the average solar noon in Moscow occurs at 12:30.